The Danger of Religious Pride

 Words remain the same, but an unhealthy focus on the self has emerged.

-There’s one more essential point.
-Reinhold Niebuhr (1892-1971) said “a righteousness ‘by grace’ may lead to new forms of Pharisaism if it does not recognize that forgiveness is as necessary at the end as at the beginning of the Christian life” (Niebuhr, 105).
+But even with Tillich’s advice taken, pride can still creep in.
+Reinhold Niebuhr (1892-1971) says, “a righteousness ‘by grace’ may lead to new forms of Pharisaism if it does not recognize that forgiveness is as necessary at the end as at the beginning of the Christian life” (Niebuhr, 105).

-Even the doctrine of salvation by grace—a teaching that should destroy human arrogance—can turn us into modern-day Pharisees if we don’t remember our need for ongoing forgiveness.
+Even the doctrine of salvation by grace—a teaching that should destroy human arrogance—can turn us into modern-day Pharisees.
+Pride is pervasive and it will latch onto anything it can, including pride-destroying doctrines.

 1 thought on “The Danger of Religious Pride”